ggomaeng/react-native-spotify-ui/README.md

 ##Inspiration
 I was always amazed by the amazing Spotify UI, and I decided to challenge myself.
 THe pulling drawer from the bottom was the hardest challenge-- there are so many bugs to combinate pan-responder with other components.
 Buttons do not respond with PanResponder.
 If anyone knows a fix, please message me!

+<b>[FIX]</b> Now buttons are clickable, thanks to Dan Horrigan's recommendation
+- Regarding the buttons in the PanResponder not working: I believe this is because you have `onStartShouldSetPanResponderCapture` returning `true`.
+I believe this is causing it to capture all touches on the View.
+Instead you should just have `onStartShouldSetPanResponder` return `true`, which will respect PanResponder's touch bubbling algorithm.
+The PR is pretty good at handling these conflicts in a predictable way most of the time.

+  Another option: Make the "Header" of that slide-up View the "handle", so that the user has to start the gesture on that View.
+This is the way the Spotify app works anyways.
+You can't swipe down on any part of the scene except the Header.

 The design aspect of this demo belong to <b>Spotify</b>.